grommunio/grommunio-documentation/admin/manual_core.rst

 Other services
 --------------

-This chapter is only meant to cover the core component.
+This chapter only covers the core component.
 Optional components, such as Chat, Meet, Files, Office and/or Archive, will be published in their own chapter at a later date.